discourse/discourse/docs/INSTALL-cloud.md

 - Your DNS controls should be accessible from the place where you purchased your domain name.
 Create a DNS [`A` record](https://support.dnsimple.com/articles/a-record/) for the `discourse.example.com` hostname in your DNS control panel, pointing to the IP address of your cloud instance where you are installing Discourse.

-- If you are using [Cloudfare](https://www.cloudflare.com/) for DNS, make sure your `A` record is set to DNS Only.
-On default, it goes to `Proxied` and Discourse won't compile below.
+- If you are using [Cloudflare](https://www.cloudflare.com/) for DNS, make sure your `A` record is set to DNS Only.
+On default, it goes to `Proxied` and Discourse does not support that.

 ### Edit Discourse Configuration